Supervised Multimodal Bitransformers for Classifying Images and Text: Approach

 \subsection{Making the Problem Harder}

 While we evaluate on a diverse set of multimodal classification tasks, there are actually surprisingly few high-quality tasks of this nature.
-In many cases, the textual modality is overly dominant, sometimes making it difficult to tease apart differences between different multimodal methods, or to identify if it is actually worthwhile to incorporate multimodal information in the first place.
-As we observed earlier, \cite{Gururangan:2018arxiv} created hard subsets of the SNLI dataset where a hypothesis-only baseline was unable to correctly classify the example, rectifying artifacts in the original SNLI test set.
+In many cases, the textual modality is overly dominant \cite[this is even a problem in VQA; see][]{Goyal:2019vqamatter}, making it difficult to tease apart differences between different multimodal methods, or to identify if it is actually worthwhile to incorporate multimodal information in the first place.
+As we observed earlier, \newcite{Gururangan:2018arxiv} created hard subsets of the SNLI dataset where a hypothesis-only baseline was unable to correctly classify the example, rectifying artifacts in the original SNLI test set.
 Here, we follow a similar approach, and create hard multimodal test sets for our other two tasks.

-We examine two ways of constructing hard test sets.
-In the hard ground-truth test set, we take the examples where the Bow and Img classifier predictions are most different from the ground truth classes in the test set, i.e. examples that maximize $p(a\neq t|I)p(a\neq t|T)$, where $I$ and $T$ are the image and textual information respectively, $a$ is the predicted answer and $t$ is the correct answer.
-In the hard disagreement test set alternative, we do not compare to the ground truth, but instead look at cases where the Bow and Img classifiers disagree with \emph{each other} the most.
+We construct hard test sets by taking the examples where the Bert and Img classifier predictions are most different from the ground truth classes in the test set, i.e. examples that maximize $p(a\neq t|I)p(a\neq t|T)$, where $I$ and $T$ are the image and textual information respectively, $a$ is the predicted answer and $t$ is the correct answer.
 We take the top 10\% of the most-different examples as the hard cases in the new test sets.
-The idea is that these are examples that require more sophisticated multimodal reasoning, allowing us to examine more closely whether a new architecture works better.
+The idea is that these are the examples that require more sophisticated multimodal reasoning, allowing us to better examine multimodal-specific performance.